ucdavis/ecs132/Blog.md

 Say T is an unbiased estimate of some population value &theta;, meaning ET = &theta;.
 This means over all possible samples of size n from this population, T is sometimes less than &theta;, sometimes greater tan &theta;, but on average working out to exactly &theta;.

 Now, couple that with a situation in which Var(T) is small.
-The small variance means that T doesn't vary from one sample to another, and since the values of T are centered at &theta;, that means **in most samples T will be near &theta;.**
+The small variance means that T doesn't vary from one sample to another, and since the values of T are centered at &theta;, that means **in most samples T will be near &theta;.** In turn, that means that the probability of T being near &theta; is high.

 You won't find the above point in any book.
 The authors of the books do know this, of course, but they don't realize that the readers may not realize what is going on.